 Legal Definition Under Georgia State Law

 Short-term disability is a type of insurance that provides benefits if you are unable to work for a short period of time.
 It is private insurance you must purchase in the State of Georgia.
-There is no state-run short term disability program in Georgia.
+There is no state-run short-term disability program in Georgia.

 Short-term disability will generally only cover accidents or illnesses that occur outside of work.
 If an injury happens at work or an illness is caused by work activities, then workers’ compensation coverage should apply.
+In that case, a workers’ compensation lawyer in Georgia will be able to help you.

 The Basics of Short-Term Disability in Georgia